Bullion FAQs

 Do you charge all line items this fee on an order?

-No. If you are not paying with bank transfer, we will only charge the portion of your order which contains bullion the respective fee.
+No. If you are not paying by bank transfer, only the bullion portion of your order will incur the applicable fee.

 Do you have a maximum order limit?